Neanderthals Ate Plants, Too

 Researchers from the George Washington University and the Smithsonian Institution have found starch granules from legumes, dates, and wild barley in the hardened dental plaque of ~40,000-year-old Neanderthal teeth.
 This is the first direct evidence that Neanderthals ate a variety of plants across their range, from northern Europe to western Asia.
 The wild barley granules also show damage indicative of cooking.
 Neanderthals were able to harvest and prepare wild grasses and seeds well before these plants were domesticated and grown by modern humans.

-These findings were announced December 27, 2010, in the journal Proceedings of the National Academy of Sciences.
+These findings were announced December 27, 2010, by Amanda Henry and colleagues in the journal Proceedings of the National Academy of Sciences.